 Battery, Charging, and Starting Systems Services

 The battery, charging, and starting system in your vehicle plays a pivotal role in ensuring your car or truck starts when you turn your key and runs properly while you’re out on the open road.
-Thankfully—regardless if you have a dead battery or a malfunctioning alternator—our certified technicians at Kennedy Transmission can fix it!
+Thankfully—regardless of whether you have a dead battery or a malfunctioning alternator—our certified technicians at Kennedy Transmission can fix it!

 One of the many components to your charging and starting system could be the culprit, including your: